RetroDECK/ES-DE/USERGUIDE-DEV.md

 In a similar fashion, some older games may require the compatibility mode to be set to an older Windows release.
 This is done by right clicking on the .exe file or .lnk shortcut for the game or emulator, selecting _Properties_ and then the _Compatibility_ tab, then checking the box named _Run this program in compatibility mode for:_ and finally selecting an appropriate Windows release.
 Some experimentation with different Windows versions may be required.
 Don't attempt to change the compatibility mode for ES-DE itself though as that may cause any types of unforeseen issues.

-Installing DS4Windows will break controller input in ES-DE for unknown reasons.
+Installing DS4Windows may break controller input in ES-DE for unknown reasons.
 Uninstalling this software should resolve the issue.
 On Windows 11 both DualShock 4 (PS4) and DualSense (PS5) controllers have been tested wired and via Bluetooth and both work fine in both ES-DE and RetroArch without any special drivers or configuration.

 There are two ES-DE releases available for Windows; a regular installer and a portable/ZIP version.
 If going for the first option, an issue is that many emulators are not shipped with proper installers that implement any mechanism to inform ES-DE where they have been installed (like adding a Registry key with their installation path).
 Such emulators are marked accordingly in the _Supported game systems_ table at the bottom of this guide.
 These emulators are commonly shipped as a ZIP file that can be unpacked anywhere on the filesystem.